rust-lang/book/src/ch03-05-control-flow.md

 will reach a value of `6` at some point, the loop stops executing before trying to fetch a sixth value from the array.

-This approach is error-prone, though; we could cause our program to panic by getting the index length incorrect.
-It’s also slow, as the compiler needs to perform the conditional check on every element on every iteration through the loop.
+But this approach is error prone; we could cause the program to panic if the index length is incorrect.
+It’s also slow, because the compiler needs to perform the conditional check on every element on every iteration through the loop.

-As a more efficient alternative, we can use a `for` loop and execute some code for each item in a collection.
+As a more efficient alternative, you can use a `for` loop and execute some code for each item in a collection.
 A `for` loop looks like this:

 Filename: src/main.rs